fmazmz/allabolag4j/README.md

 - Fetch company data by organization number
 - Access company name, business unit type, industries (SNI), and location... (more coming soon)

+## Requirements
+- Java 25
+- Maven or Gradle

 ## Installation

 Include Allabolag4J as a dependency using JitPack: